ntsystemsit/ntsystemsit.github.io/_posts/2019-06-17-Create-a-SAS-token-for-AzCopy.md

 updated: false
 ---

-I've spent way too much time to figure this out, so here goes a quick note that hopefully saves someone a minute.
+I've spent way too much time trying to figure this out, so here goes a quick note that hopefully saves someone a minute.

 <!-- more -->